mattmotoki/mattmotoki.github.io/_art/rosella-curves.md

 description: ""
 ---

-I wanted to make something for my mom's birthday.
-Her name is Rosella and her favorite color is purple, so I thought it would be fun to make a purple rose-inspired image.
+I wanted to create something for my mom's birthday.
+Her name is Rosella, and her favorite color is purple, which inspired me to design an image with a rose motif.

 ## Technical Implementation
 The image is created using a variant of <a href="https://en.wikipedia.org/wiki/Rose_(mathematics)" target="_blank">rose curves</a> where the radius is also a function of the angle.
 The image uses 8 curves with radii chosen so that the curves are connected.
 The result is a single curve resembling an abstract rose.
 Another rose-inspired image is [here](https://mattmotoki.github.io/art/planet-rosella.html).